PhenomML/Stats285_F23/hw7_instructions.md

                            'test_accuracy': test_accuracy},
                      index=[0])
 ```
-This looks like normal code, nothing fancy.
-It was all tested in a single threaded fashion on a laptop.
+This is normal Python code, tested in a single threaded fashion on a laptop.
 You can easily see the parts of the code commented out that were used in development.
 (In general, you should not be in a hurry to delete your development code.
 You will never know when you may need to use it again.
 Those of you who are intrigued by the crashing of CatBoost will, most likely, find the leftover code useful.)

 #### `xyz_vertex.sbatch`

 [Google's Vizier service](https://console.cloud.google.com/vertex-ai/experiments/studies?orgonly=true&project=stanford-stats-285-donoho&supportedpurview=organizationId) is a subsidiary service within the general Vertex AI service.
 Your studies will appear on their [dashboard](https://console.cloud.google.com/vertex-ai/experiments/studies?orgonly=true&project=stanford-stats-285-donoho&supportedpurview=organizationId).

-We have used Dask to hide a huge amount of complexity.
-For example, EMS, due to Dask, is being used regularly to manage 1,000 node clusters.
+We use Dask to hide a huge amount of complexity.
+Our private library, EMS, due to Dask, is being used regularly to manage 1,000 node clusters.
 This requires a fancy scheduler and an asynchronous data transfer system.
 But the programming model has remained resolutely single threaded, as is most Python code you encounter.
 This is a *very good thing*.
 Yet, when we introduce a foreign server, such as Google Vizier, we can no longer ignore blocking I/O. Without going into detail about how Python's `async`/`await` keywords function, know that they are used to enable us to communicate with Vizier while not breaking our own communication with our cluster.

 The function `calc_xyz_vertex_on_cluster_async()` is simpler than it appears.
 It is focused around two ideas.
 First, `push_suggestions_to_cluster()` pulls suggestions from Vizier and pushes them to the cluster to be calculated.
 This code path uses a sophisticated part of Dask that allows us to dynamically insert computations into the cluster after the work has started.
 Second, `push_result_to_vertex()` takes results from the cluster and pushes them up to Vizier.
 Here is the core of the interaction between Vizier and your cluster:
 ```